dram1964/cloudarchitect/docs/azure/networking.md

 before network and application rules.
 If IDPS is configured in *Alert and Deny* mode, these rules are applied after the network and application rules have been processed.

+You can temporarily stop a deployed firewall by executing:

+    az network firewall ip-config delete -f $FW_NAME -g $RG_NAME -n $CONFIG_NAME

+This will reduce the costs of running the firewall.
+To re-enable the firewall, you can re-apply your terraform code or manually run:

+    az network firewall ip-config create -f $FW_NAME -g $RG_NAME -n $CONFIG_NAME --public-ip-address $PIP_NAME --vnet-name $VNET_NAME

 ## VNet Routing

 Azure automatically creates system routes and assigns the routes to each subnet in a VNet.